nazo6/installer.nvim/README.md

 ## Installers

-- :ballot_box_with_check: : There is an LS installation script, but I have not verified that it installs and works.
+- :ballot_box_with_check: : Not tested but there is script to install.
-- :white_check_mark: : I have confirmed that the installation and operation are successful.
+- :white_check_mark: : Should work.

 | Name                   | Language Server                          | Win                     | Linux                   |
 | ---------------------- | ---------------------------------------- | ----------------------- | ----------------------- |